 If you are looking for an all-natural lice treatment that is 100% safe, LiceDoctors can help you.
 We certainly do not recommend that anyone, especially children, is exposed to hair dye or any other chemicals to eradicate a case of head lice.

 LiceDoctors mobile lice treatment service will come to your home at your request.
 Your technician will perform lice removal at home with a safe, natural treatment protocol that works every time.
 There are no worries about lice removal kits filled with potentially dangerous chemicals or unproven home remedies.
 Your tech will come with all the lice removal tools and techniques necessary to ensure that you are lice-free.

 If you find that you have head lice, leave it to the professionals.
-Call LiceDoctors for same-day treatment at your convenience, day or night.
+Call LiceDoctors for same-day appointment at your convenience, day or night.
 LiceDoctors services are reimbursable by some insurance plans and are covered by FSAs and HSAs.

 In addition, LiceDoctors has the lowest-priced professional lice treatment available and the convenience and personalized service of a house call.
 You want the best head lice treatment for all hair, including your child’s hair and yours, whether or not it is color-treated, bleached, or natural!
-Call 800-224-2537 for chemical-free, fully guaranteed treatment at your convenience, 365 days and nights a year.
+Call 800-224-2537 for a chemical-free, fully guaranteed treatment at your convenience, 365 days and nights a year.